 If the baby presents with Some sign of dehydration (Treatment Plan B), additional fluid is required.
 For example, if the weight of the baby is 6kg, the total fluid required in 4 hours is 6*75= 450 ml.
 It is given in 4 hours.
 The mother should be instructed to feed the baby as follows:

-450 ml in 4 hours, so 112 ml in 1 hour/60 minutes.
+450 ml in 4 hours, so 112 ml in 1 hour/60 minute.
 1 tsf contains 5ml fluid.
 So 3-4 tsf in each 10 min or 7 tsf in each 20 min.
 The baby is assessed after 4 hours.
-If some sign of dehydration still persists, the treatment is repeated, otherwise treatment of no sign is started.
+If some sign of dehydration still persists, the treatment is repeated, otherwise, treatment of no sign is started.

 In case of AWD with Severe Dehydration (Treatment Plan C), IV infusion of Cholera saline is indicated ASAP.
 The fluid required is 100 ml/Kg body weight.
 Close monitoring of the vital parameters is required.
 After the full fluid is given, reassess the patient again.

 |Age||1st Give 30ml/Kg Body Weight||Then at 70ml/Kg Body Weight|

 - Vit A deficiency.

 - Feed only breast milk for the first 6 months of life.
 Continue breast-feed for at least the first 2 years of life.

 - Avoid the use of infant feeding bottles.